JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Discussion

 In 3D simulations, the central ejecta are therefore dominated by detonation ashes, while deflagration ashes occupy higher velocities, overlapping at intermediate regions in velocity space through rising plumes.
 The broken-slope morphology of [\ion{Ni}{3}] in the DDT model (\autoref{fig:derivatives}) directly reflects this two-zone structure.
 1D models also produce two distinct zones, but the geometry is inverted: deflagration ashes are artificially confined to the center and surrounded by detonation ashes \citep{Blondin2013, Pakmor2010, Maeda2010b}. \citet{Pakmor2024} argue that such confinement is inherently unphysical. \citet{Hoeflich2021} calculate the deflagration phase assuming spherical symmetry, suggesting that strong magnetic fields might suppress RT instabilities and retain deflagration ashes in the core.
 Whether such fields can arise self-consistently in 3D remains uncertain.

-The spatial separation of deflagration and detonation ashes is key because the two burning modes synthesize different proportions of stable versus radioactive Ni.
-In 3D delayed detonation models, the deflagration phase produces $\sim$15--20\% stable Ni, while the detonation phase---occurring at lower densities after expansion---produces only $\sim$5\% \citep{Pakmor2024}.
+In 3D DDT models, the deflagration phase produces $\sim$15--20\% stable Ni, while the detonation phase---occurring at lower densities after expansion---produces only $\sim$5\% \citep{Pakmor2024}.
 The [\ion{Ni}{2}] and [\ion{Ni}{3}] profiles of SN\,2024gy indicate that stable Ni is distributed across three regions: outer ($\sim$4000--8000\kms), inner ($\sim$1500--4000\kms), and a compact central core ($\lesssim$1500\kms).
-The broken-slope [\ion{Ni}{3}] morphology, with distinct inner and outer components, is qualitatively consistent with detonation ashes in the center and deflagration ashes further out.
+The broken-slope [\ion{Ni}{3}] morphology, with distinct inner and outer components, is qualitatively consistent with detonation ashes in the center and deflagration ashes farther out.
 However, the presence of an additional narrow core implies that the innermost layers burned at densities high enough to synthesize stable IGEs.
-This presents a challenge for current 3D delayed detonation models, as it would require either (i) confinement of some deflagration ashes in the core---via an as-yet unidentified mechanism---or (ii) recompression of the core to high density prior to detonation, perhaps through pulsations or other dynamic processes.
+This presents a challenge for current 3D DDT models, as it would require either (i) confinement of some deflagration ashes in the core---via an as-yet unidentified mechanism---or (ii) recompression of the core to high density prior to detonation, perhaps through pulsations or other dynamic processes.

-The two-component Ni distribution inferred from the [\ion{Ni}{3}] broken slope, together with the high inferred stable Ni mass of SN\,2024gy (\autoref{sec:ni_masses}), points to a delayed detonation origin as the most plausible scenario.
+The two-component Ni distribution inferred from the [\ion{Ni}{3}] broken slope, together with the high inferred stable Ni mass of SN\,2024gy (\autoref{sec:ni_masses}), points to a DDT origin as the most plausible scenario.
 The narrow cores require enhanced stable Ni in the innermost ejecta, but whether this originates from confined deflagration ashes or high-density detonation ashes remains uncertain.
 Current 3D simulations do not reproduce this structure, and further work is needed to test mechanisms such as suppression of RT instabilities or pulsational compression prior to detonation.